-Dr. Si Qin, the leading author of the paper “Generalized Coprime Array Configurations for Direction-of-Arrival Estimation” published in the March 2015 issues of the IEEE Transactions on Signal Processing, has been selected for the 2018 IEEE Signal Processing Society Young Author Best Paper Award.
+Dr. Si Qin, a former PhD student at the ASP Lab and the leading author of the paper “Generalized Coprime Array Configurations for Direction-of-Arrival Estimation” published in the March 2015 issues of the IEEE Transactions on Signal Processing, has been selected for the 2018 IEEE Signal Processing Society Young Author Best Paper Award.

 Si was a PhD student at Villanova University when the paper was submitted.
 The paper was coauthored with Si’s advisor, Dr. Yimin D. Zhang, and co-advisor, Dr. Moeness G. Amin.